open223/models.open223.info/examples/nist-bdg1-1.md

 ## Contents

-The model contains a representation of the building architecture, mechanical system, and electrical/lighting system.
+This model contains a representation of the building architecture, mechanical system, and electrical/lighting system.

 ## Source